TMichael33/Incident-Response-Plan-IRP-Ransomware-Tabletop-Exercise/README.md

 # Project 6: Incident Response Plan (IRP) & Ransomware Tabletop Exercise (TTX)

 ## Executive Summary
 When an enterprise is targeted by an advanced cyberattack, technical defenses must be matched by a coordinated operational response.
-This project features a comprehensive **Incident Response Plan (IRP)** baseline structured around the **NIST SP 800-61 Rev. 2** lifecycle.
+This project features a comprehensive **Incident Response Plan ** baseline structured around the **NIST SP 800-61 Rev. 2** lifecycle.

-To validate the viability of the plan, this project documents the execution and key findings of a simulated **Ransomware Tabletop Exercise (TTX)** conducted for a mock defense contractor infrastructure ("Titan Aerospace").
+To validate the viability of the plan, this project documents the execution and key findings of a simulated **Ransomware Tabletop Exercise** conducted for a mock defense contractor infrastructure ("Titan Aerospace").
 The simulation tested cross-functional coordination, mandatory defense reporting timelines, and technical containment playbooks under stress.

 ---